 Scuola Normale Superiore

 The Scuola Normale Superiore offers free tuition to all its students.
-However, they only have 290 students.
+However, it has only 290 students.
+It is tough to get into this school, but it is the cheapest university.

 You’ll study closely with your peers and professors at this prestigious university.